tbath18/personal-site1/src/data/about.md

 My name is Tarun Bathini.
 I am a Junior at the University of Illinois at Urbana Champaign studying Data Science and Information Science.
 I am an active member in UIUC Club Tennis, Illini Blockchain, Data Science Club and EDM Club.
 My intrests include NLP, Blockchain, Artifical Intelligence, Machine Learning, Statistics, and  Data Science.
 # Currently

-I am a Co-Founder of a Start-up called SCROLL where we aim to innovative an app that changes the way students study with the Artificial Intelligence.
+I am a AI Intern at Synchrony Financial and a Co-Founder of a Start-up called SCROLL where we aim to innovative an app that changes the way students study with the Artificial Intelligence.
 I am also an aspiring Data Scientist and Machine Learning Engineer.
 I am looking for any internship roles in Data Science space for this summer.

 # I like